proxima-one/plonky2/starky2/README.md

 ## Starky2

-This is WIP fork of `starky` but with a generic cross-table-lookup interface which can be used to share STARKs as if they were standalone modules.
+This is WIP prototype fork of `starky` but with a generic cross-table-lookup interface which can be used to share STARKs as if they were standalone modules.
+This document describes the current state of the project.

 Currently, since the cross-table lookups are not yet implemented recursively (i.e. no `eval_cross_table_lookups_circuit`), this fork of starky doesn't support recursion yet.